School admission appeals

 Please note that a decision by the admission authority to refuse admission to your child, which subsequently makes it impossible for you to transport all your children to school on time or even impossible for you to continue working, is very unlikely to be confirmed as an unreasonable decision.
 The courts have confirmed this position.

-Of the Infant Class Size appeals heard for admission in September 2019, none were successful and for admission in September 2020, one appeal was successful.
+Of the Infant Class Size appeals heard for admission in September 2023.
 Parents are often distressed that their personal reasons were not considered due to the very limited criteria that the appeal panel can consider, therefore please think carefully before submitting an appeal.

-For more information please read our appeals guide for parents 2023 and the parents guide for starting primary or junior school and a fact sheet published by the Local Government Ombudsman.
+For more information please read the appeals guide for parents 2024 and the parents guide for starting primary or junior school and a fact sheet published by the Local Government Ombudsman.

 2. Primary admission appeal